zero-to-prod/service-models/README.md

     use ServiceModel;

     /**
-     * Using the `ServiceModel` trait in the
+     * Using the `ServiceModel` trait in OrderDetails
-     * OrderDetails class will automatically
-     * map the data.
+     * class will automatically map the data.
      */
     public OrderDetails $details;

     /**
-     * Use a value backed enum to automatically cast the value.
+     * Use a value-backed enum to automatically cast the value.
      */
     public Status $status;